 Calls for protesters to gather on Sunday for a "group stroll", as the rally was termed, had reportedly been circulating on social networks.

-"Group strolls" have become a favoured tactic for Chinese people to show discontent with the government.'PX out!'
+"Group strolls" have become a favoured tactic for Chinese people to show discontent with the government.

 Photographs posted on the internet on Sunday showed protesters, including children, marching under such banners as "I love Dalian and reject poison" and "Give me back my home and garden!
 PX out!
 Protect Dalian!".